-Number one, the priority of excelling...the priority of excelling.
+Number one: The priority of excelling, the priority of excelling.
 Obviously the Spirit of God is not content with mediocrity.
-The pastor/teacher, the elder of the church is not content with mediocrity if his heart is right before God.
+The pastor-teacher, the elder of the church is not content with mediocrity if his heart is right before God.
 No Christian brother or sister can be content with mediocrity in the life of someone else or his own life or her own life.
 We should never be content with mediocrity.
 Paul isn't.
 He's not content with minimal spiritual progress.
-He's not content with status quo, he wants them to excel still more.
+He's not content with status quo.
+He wants them to excel still more.
 They have excelled.
 They need to do it more.

 So he says, "Finally then, brethren, I want to request and I want to exhort you to excel still more."
 This establishes his priority.
 The priority of spiritual growth and the priority of spiritual excellence is what's on his heart.
 There were a lot of subjects he could have written the Thessalonians about.
 In fact, up to this point he really hasn't dealt with any specific exhortative subject.
 He hasn't really given them any doctrinal instruction.
 He hasn't filled in their theology or their practical principles for living.
 He doesn't get to that until now and when he gets there, what he's concerned about is this major issue of spiritual growth.
 That's his priority.

-And so he says, "As I write this letter I can't come to you," he says in chapter 2 verses 17 and 18, he was hindered in doing that.
+And so he says, "As I write this letter I can't come to you," he said in chapter 2 verses 17 and 18, he was hindered in doing that.
 "I can't come to you and so I'm picking up my pen to do what is so much a burden on my heart."
-Remember he said I wanted to come to you, I longed to come to you, I am more eager with great desire to see your face.
+Remember, he said I wanted to come to you.
+I longed to come to you, I am more eager with great desire to see your face.
 But I can't come.
 But here's what I want to tell you.
 This is his priority message.
 This is it.
 "We request and exhort you to excel still more."
 That's the pastor's priority for his people.

 The term "request" reflects a gentle, kindly request, not a harsh word.
 It's a humble word of sorts.
-By the way, the word "request" is generally used of equals in rank, not...it doesn't have some military overtones from a commander to a soldier, it doesn't have any sovereign overtones from a king to a subject, it doesn't have any slavery overtones from a master to a servant.
+By the way, the word "request" is generally used of equals in rank, not...it doesn't have some military overtones from a commander to a soldier, it doesn't have any sovereign overtones from a king to a subject, it doesn't have any slavish overtones from a master to a servant.
 It's more the idea of a suggestion, a request among equals.
-It is used, by the way, at least five times in John's gospel in Jesus communicating with his father, requesting things of an equal.
+It is used, by the way, at least five times in John's gospel in Jesus communicating with His Father, requesting things of an equal.
 And so he's not bashing them at this point, he's lovingly, gently, graciously, kindly requesting.

 The word "exhort," to come along side and encourage, again is a sort of a partnership word.
 While it does carry the potential of an authoritative use, it also has the idea of coming alongside to sustain someone in a process which you desire them to fulfill.
 It is a helping word, an encouraging word.